Showing posts with label FPL details. Show all posts

 This year is certainly very different to previous years in FPL in several important ways:

 1) The tweaks to the BPS scoring.
 Quite a subtle thing, and something most FPL managers are likely to miss, or simply ignore.
 But it is likely to have quite a significant impact: something like 15-20% of your points come from bonuses - i.e., equivalent to ALL of the points-spread you'll typically see across a good quality mini-league!
-While it's difficult to project exactly how much effect the various little modifications to the scoring scale that decide bonus point allocation will have, it seems likely that the most important change will be the significantly bigger penalty now applied to defenders or keepers conceding a goal.
+While it's difficult to project exactly how much effect the various little modifications to the scoring scale that decides bonus point allocation will have, it seems likely that the most important change will be the significantly bigger penalty now applied to defenders or keepers conceding a goal.
 The BPS is already somewhat stacked against defences, and this further disadvantage imposed on them is likely to mean that it's going to be very difficult for a keeper or a defender now to score any bonus points in a match in which they haven't kept a clean sheet.
 That will reduce returns from defenders quite a bit.
 (At least keepers can still pick up points, and BPS credit, for 'saves' - and that's usually what earns them bonus points.
 They'll probably earn slightly fewer bonus points this year too, because of the new change; but they won't be as hard hit as defenders.)

 2) Lower returns for defenders in general.
 There are two factors here: the demise of the attacking full-back (mainly Pep's fault??), and generally lower prospects of clean sheets this year.
 Arsenal's defensive performance last year was a real freak: what was it, 18 clean sheets?
 They are very unlikely to get anywhere near that this time.
 Nor, by the look of the opening two months, is anyone else.
 Arne Slot has quickly made Liverpool a bit less gung-ho in attack and a bit less leaky in the middle of the park, so they're looking favourites to take the clean-sheet crown this year - but I doubt they'll get far into double-figures (they've been flattered so far by a bit of good luck with the refereeing decisions, and a very soft opening run of fixtures); and I'm not sure anyone else, apart from Arsenal, will get anywhere close to them.
 City have looked leaky; and could be in big trouble now that they've lost Rodri for the season.
 I think Forest, Bournemouth, and Palace show some promise, though they've not had the best of luck so far.
 Really, you can't fancy many teams to reach 10 clean sheets for the season this year.